Features

 Students Put Humanities in Action, Build Lasting Connections

-The first cohort of Humanities in Action scholars completed their placements in the fall.
-Read about the valuable partnerships and lasting connections that were forged in the process.
+Read about the valuable partnerships and lasting connections that were forged in the first cohort of HIA scholars.

 2023–24 HRI Fellows Announced

-The Humanities Research Institute is excited to announce the 2023–24 Campus Fellows and Mellon Pre-Doctoral Fellow in Public Humanities.
-These fellows represent a range of disciplines and interests from the Colleges of Education, Fine and Applied Arts, and Liberal Arts and Sciences.
+HRI's 2023–24 Campus Fellows and Mellon Pre-Doctoral Fellow in Public Humanities represent a range of disciplines and interests from the Colleges of Education, Fine and Applied Arts, and Liberal Arts and Sciences.

 Faculty Feature: Professor Jenny Davis